gaving/gaving.github.io/_posts/2017-11-01-face-recognition.md

 As you can see from the output above, there is around a 70% chance of the input image indeed being that of Jeff Goldblum.

-**Next time on part 2: building an interface for classifying images.**

 ## Resources